Go to Reviews.org AU Edition

-Now that Wi-Fi 6 has been around for over a year, is it worth updating your router?
+Now that Wi-Fi 6 has been around for over a year, is it worth updating your Wi-Fi router?
+And is the Wi-Fi 6 worth it?
 One of the greatest benefits to Wi-Fi 6 is the increased speed and how it better supports multiple devices than previous versions.
 But you don’t necessarily need to upgrade unless you’re experiencing problems with your current Wi-Fi.

 Wi-Fi 6, which is also called 802.11ax, can support multiple devices on one network easier than Wi-Fi 5.1 If you have five devices, your spouse has three, you have a couple smart TVs in your house and both of your kids have a phone, laptop, and tablet, then Wi-Fi 6 is better for supporting all of those connections at once.
 If you know that your Wi-Fi is slow because you have so many devices on your network, then upgrading will help.

 On the flip-side, most households work totally fine on a Wi-Fi 5 router.2 Even with all the devices of your tech-savvy family, you might be fine with the Wi-Fi router you have.
 If you’re experiencing problems with your internet, the culprit could be a slower-than-optimal internet connection or even a networking problem or a virus.

 You’ll also want to consider how old your Wi-Fi 5 router is.
 Wi-Fi 5 came out in 2014, so your router could be six years old or only two years old.
 Let’s say you have a Wi-Fi 5 router that you purchased and installed in 2018.
 Most Wi-Fi routers last about five years.3 If everything’s working fine, then you’ve still got time before you need to update your router.